A doctor may recommend a variety of treatments once HELLP syndrome is diagnosed, including blood transfusions or

 During treatment, your doctor will monitor your red blood cell, platelet, and liver enzyme levels.
 Your baby’s health will also be watched closely.
 Your doctor may recommend certain prenatal tests that evaluate movement, heart rate, stress, and blood flow.
 You will be hospitalized for close monitoring.

 Most women with HELLP syndrome will recover completely if the condition is treated early.
 Symptoms also improve significantly after the baby is delivered.
-In fact, most symptoms and side effects will go away within days to weeks after delivery.
+Most symptoms and side effects will go away within days to weeks after delivery.
 It is important to follow up with your doctor after to delivery to evaluate for resolution of the disease.

 Perhaps the biggest concern is the impact HELLP syndrome can have on the baby.
 Most babies are delivered early when the mothers develop HELLP syndrome, so there’s often a greater risk of complications from premature delivery.
 Babies who are born before 37 weeks are carefully monitored in the hospital before they are able to go home.

 - liver rupture

 - kidney failure

 - fluid in the lungs (pulmonary edema)

 - placental abruption, which occurs when the placenta detaches from the uterus before the baby is born